GDSCJUET/GDSCJUET/README.md

 ### Join us in discussions

 We use GitHub Discussions to talk about all sorts of topics related to documentation and this site.
-For example: if you'd like help troubleshooting a PR, have a great new idea, or want to share something amazing you've learned in our docs, join us in the [discussions](https://github.com/GDSCJUET/GDSCJUET.github.io/discussions).
+For example: if you'd like help troubleshooting a PR, have a great new idea or want to share something amazing you've learned in our docs, join us in the [discussions](https://github.com/GDSCJUET/GDSCJUET.github.io/discussions).

 ## License